xman4242/TempLoggerESP/README.md

 <h2>How to Update the Code</h2>

   1. This whole project is written in C++, using the arduino framework.
-  2. Platform IO is the easiest way to deal with this type of program.
+  2. Platform IO is the easiest way to deal with this type of program, so we will install it into VS Code.
+If you do not have VS Code on your device, install it before continuing.
   3. Go to [this link](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation) and complete step 1.
   4. Close VS Code.
   5. Open a new terminal window and navigate to the desired location.